Easy Read icon

 Photo of WWDA Board member, Pamela; an older woman with blonde hair and glasses.

-Menopause occurs when your body stops producing the usual amount of hormones and you start to become infertile.
+Menopause is a natural part of getting older.
+It occurs when your body stops producing certain hormones and you stop ovulating and menstruating.
 The average age for a woman to reach menopause is 51, but any time between 45 and 60 years old is considered normal.
+These hormonal changes can affect how you feel physically and emotionally.
+These changes may also affect how some women feel about sex.
+There are adjustments you can make to help sex be more enjoyable.

 Symptoms